The Legend of The Dover Demon

 What is the Dover Demon

 No one yet has come up with a solid answer to the question of what is the Dover Demon.
 Conventional theories range from a hoax to an escaped exotic pet, but none seem to do an adequate job of explaining the Dover Demon sightings.
 The two ideas as to what the Dover Demon was are as follows:

 - Lost Alien or Scout -It is conceivable that a UFO that landed in the area may have accidentally or intentionally left behind one of its occupants.
 This could have been accidental or it could have been a scouting mission.
 The description of the Dover Demon is very much like that of a modified Gray Alien.
 Could the have been testing a new scout species?

 Conventional answers don’t work for me.
 The Lost Tapes interview makes reference to the Slow Loris, but it is a small creature, doesn’t walk upright and would never be mistaken for a man, even on a dark night.
-The same applies for an ape.
-No other ape but man would be found walking upright down a road or completely matches the description of the Dover Demon.
+The same applies to an ape.
+No other ape or man would be found walking upright down a road or completely matches the description of the Dover Demon.